rangv/MarchWorkshop/AzureIoTCentral/README.md

    ![Device template library](images/devicetemplatelibrary.png)

-> [!NOTE]
-> When you create a device template, you will see the **Device Details** page for your new device template.
+> **Note:** When you create a device template, you will see the **Device Details** page for your new device template.
 IoT Central automatically creates a simulated device associated device template.
 A simulated device lets you test the behavior of your application before you connect a real device.

     **MXChip** device template has the following characteristics: